-Nadler Financial Group has been doing business since 1997.
-The firm currently employs nine financial advisors that manage just under $750 million in assets under management (AUM).
-The firm’s clients are mostly individuals and high-net-worth individuals, but it also works with pension plans, corporations and charitable organizations.
+Nadler Financial Group's clients are mostly individuals and high-net-worth individuals, but it also works with pension plans, corporations and charitable organizations.

 The firm offers fee-based investment management services through a few different programs, along with limited financial planning services and consulting for retirement plans.
 To receive discretionary investment management services, the firm generally requires at least $750,000 in investable assets.

 For investment management services, you’ll be charged a rate based on a percentage of your AUM.
 These customarily range from 0.50% to 1.00%.
 This fee will also cover financial planning and consulting services, if the client wishes.
 The team of advisors includes seven certified financial planners (CFPs), four certified public accountants (CPAs), one certified financial advisor (CFA) and one accredited investment fiduciary (AIF).

 Nadler Financial Group first opened its doors in 1997 under the name VRN Financial Services.
 It changed to its current name in 2004.
 The firm’s principal owner is Michael A. Nadler.

 The firm typically doesn’t provide stand-alone financial planning, focusing primarily on investment management.

 When analyzing securities, the firm relies on a blend of fundamental, technical and cyclical analysis.
 Fundamental analysis looks to gauge a company or fund’s value by examining overall financial and economic factors alongside its basic information.
 Technical analysis looks at historical price and volume data as a way to forecast future prices.
 Cyclical analysis involves looking at the relationship between market cycles and prices to forecast future price movement.